• /

 TIMESERIES

-A timeseries query breaks the data into a number of regions called buckets over the specified time period.
+A time series query breaks the data into a number of regions called buckets over the specified time period.
 You can have NRDB pick a value for the width of that bucket or choose your own.
 Use this query to ask NRDB to show the average duration of application transactions with returned data organized into 1-hour buckets.

 SELECT average(duration)